 The Position Description page is intended to provide an overview of the Practicum Counselor training program.
 There's lots more general information about the campus, student body and mission of the university on the Puget Sound website.
-You can also check out the Counseling, Health & Wellness Services website, which has helpful information regarding clients served, most common diagnoses, theoretical orientations of our Doctoral Psychology Interns (who supervise Practicum Counselors) and wellness programs offered.
+You can also check out the Counseling, Health, & Wellness Services website, which has helpful information regarding clients served, most common diagnoses, theoretical orientations of our Doctoral Psychology Interns (who supervise Practicum Counselors) and wellness programs offered.
 You can also learn more about the medical services provided at CHWS.

 Given that graduate students are increasingly seeking multiple placements to create more professional breadth (and to complete their required clinical hours), a Practicum Counselor position at CHWS provides a nice opportunity for additional experience hours and exposure to therapy with the young adult population.
 Practicum Counselor hours count toward the total "internship" or "externship" or "practicum" hours required by your graduate program.
 However, since we can most comfortably provide only 8 to 10 hours per week of training activities, this experience is less comprehensive than a formal, 20 hour "internship" would be.
 We think of this as a practicum experience for student mental health providers who want to deepen their psychotherapy skills.
-Furthermore, hours accrued at CHWS do not meet the "preinternship" requirements in WA State, and therefore cannot be counted towards licensure as a psychologist in the state of Washington.
+Furthermore, hours accrued at CHWS do not meet the "preinternship" requirements in Washington State, and therefore cannot be counted towards licensure as a psychologist in the state of Washington.
 If you are in a doctoral program, the hours accrued at CHWS DO count toward your application for internship.

 Regardless of the accounting of your hours, you may find that this training opportunity makes you more marketable after graduate school.
 Working on a multi-disciplinary team, gaining familiarity with a new clinical setting, having a sophisticated vocabulary for discussing diagnosis, treatment and theoretical orientation, and making contact with local mental health providers are all very valuable in your professional identity development.